rrajasek92/folio-app/readme.txt

 the necessary transactions necessary to match their ideal portfolio.
-Ideally, I would like to have had a tooltip pop up when a slice of the donut chart is pressed displaying additional information including the percentage of each slice, but as this would have been a time intensive endeavor, I proceeded with other tasks before attempting to implement this.
-Unfortunately I was not able to get to this in trying to meet my time goal.
+Ideally, I would like to have had a tooltip pop up when a slice of the donut chart is pressed displaying additional information including the percentage of each slice, but as there are very few available charting libraries/options in Native as of right now, I was unable to get stable functionality for this.
 Another goal for this pie chart was to be able to click the donut hole of the chart and have a popup that would allow you to change your ideal profile.
 I would also have liked to display a more robust transaction table with the user being able to click on each investment type and change their current portfolio, but again time did not permit.